 This site is SLACKING on the plum recipes.
 As in, they are only in one recipe – this Summer Stone Fruit Crisp.
 How lonely.
 After tasting how magically delicious the plums and pluots at the farmer’s markets here in San Diego were last week, I knew plums definitely needed to be in another Bakerita recipe, and they needed to be the star.

 I always bring home plums since I love them, but they usually get eaten before they make their way into a recipe.
 NOT THIS TIME.
-This time, they got tossed into a pot, cooked down with some delicious flavors, and tucked between two layers of oatmeal crumble.
+This time, I tossed them into a pot, cooked down with some delicious spices, and tucked the jam between two layers of oatmeal crumble.

-In all honesty, it’s probably possible to just toss the plum chunks into the filling ingredients and layer it on the crust, but the concentrated, sweet plummy flavor of the jam is remarkably good and I think it’s worth the effort.
-Especially after it’s baked with the crumb topping, the sugars caramelize in a deliciously chewy, jammy filling and the flavor is so scrumptious.
+In all honesty, it’s probably possible to just toss the plum chunks into the filling ingredients and layer it on the crust, but the concentrated, sweet plummy flavor of the jam is remarkably good.
+I think it’s worth the effort.
+Especially after it’s baked with the crumb topping, the sugars caramelize in a deliciously chewy, jammy filling.
+The flavor is so scrumptious.

-Since the plums are cooked down with maple syrup, vanilla bean powder, and cinnamon (and some tapioca flour to help thicken), they take on this sweet warmth from those warm flavors.
+Since we cook down the plums with maple syrup, vanilla bean powder, and cinnamon (and some tapioca flour to help thicken), they take on this sweet warmth from those warm tastes.
 It comes together in the most delightful way that will make you take bite after bite, trying to figure out what is so delicious in there.

-Let’s rewind to the crust/crumble though – as usual, they are one in the same, because I don’t want to have to make a separate crust and crumble when one dough can do the job just as well.
+As usual, they are one in the same.
+I don’t want to have to make a separate crust and crumble when one dough can do the job just as well!

 I used a mix of almond flour and coconut flour, which I find gives me the best texture – the almond flour stays nice and tender while the coconut flour helps everything hold together and get nice and crunchy.
 Oats are in there too, for some delicious texture.

-It’s warmed up by some cinnamon – I just dump the cinnamon bottle over everything lately, it seems.
+We warm up the flavor by add some cinnamon.
+I just dump the cinnamon bottle over everything lately, it seems.
 Can’t get enough!!
 To bring the dough together, maple syrup, coconut oil, and almond butter come together.
 The result is a sweet, tender, nutty crust that pairs perfectly with the plums.